 Decide what type of weed eater head you want

 As mentioned above, there are three types of trimmer heads available.
 A good idea is to choose one that suits your needs best.
 If you want an easy to use and convenient option, you can go for a bump feed system.
 However, if you want a more durable product, you should go for a fixed head/line system.
 Lastly, if you want a trimmer head that features automatic line feeding, then the automatic feed system is for you.

 Replacing a weed eater head is quick and easy as long as you follow these steps:

-When it comes to power and functionality, I pick the Maxpower 3317233 PivoTrim Trimmer Head as the best weed eater head on this list.
+So, we should now give our team’s opinion, too.
+When it comes to power and functionality, we pick the Maxpower 3317233 PivoTrim Trimmer Head as the best weed eater head on this list.
 Its design makes it suitable for small to medium-large activities.
 It is compatible with 99% of string trimmers on the market.
 Also, it features a quick and easy installation process.
 Lastly, its special pivoting design is really convenient as it significantly reduces the frequency of replacing a new line every now and then.